Inasmuch Foundation

 Quotes from Leadership on Priorities:

-Rachel Canuso Holt, President and CEO of United Way (grant recipient), noted: "Nonprofit organizations face substantial capital needs following reduced investment during the pandemic period," highlighting the foundation's responsiveness to sector-wide needs and timing.
+Rachel Canuso Holt, President and CEO of United Way (grant recipient), noted: "Nonprofit organisations face substantial capital needs following reduced investment during the pandemic period," highlighting the foundation's responsiveness to sector-wide needs and timing.

 Key Takeaways for Grant Writers